 I’ll give you some information on Source Connect later in this article.

-Once restrictions are fully eased, we will go back to working collaboratively in the Studio.
-We all love this, the connection with and to others, but we must be prepared for this to take some time.
+Now that restrictions are eased or no more we’re back to working collaboratively in the Studio.
+We all love this, the connection with and to others.

 How I Set Up My Home VoiceOver Studio for Broadcast Quality